 ADEM provides supporting resources for compliance, including a Field Guide of Best Management Practices for contractors, standard CAD drawings for engineers developing erosion and sediment control plans, and inspection tools used by ADEM staff to verify permit compliance during construction.

 The ADEM Handbook includes Site Preparation BMPs implemented at the start of construction.
 One of these BMPs is the Construction Exit Pad (CEP-1 Gravel Construction Exit), which is designed to remove sediment and debris from construction vehicle tires before vehicles exit onto public roadways.
+Without an effective entrance, sediment is tracked onto public roads, increasing the risk of violations, cleanup costs, and safety hazards.
 Preventing sediment from reaching paved roads reduces the risk of sediment entering storm drains and surface waters.

 ADEM defines a Construction Exit Pad as a stone base pad or manufactured product that provides a buffer area to remove mud and caked soil from vehicle tires at ingress and egress points connecting to public roads.
 When aggregate is used, the handbook specifies ALDOT coarse aggregate gradation No. 1.
 Construction Exit Pads must be installed at all locations where construction traffic exits onto active public roadways.